-NUMBER OF ACTIVE AND RETIRED PARTICIPANTS AS OF JUNE 30, 2018
+NUMBER OF ACTIVE AND RETIRED PARTICIPANTS AS OF JUNE 30, 2019

 GROUP NUMBER

-Retired participants and beneficiaries currently receiving benefits 207
+Retired participants and beneficiaries currently receiving benefits 215

-Terminated participants and beneficiaries entitled to benefits but not yet receiving benefits 55
+Terminated participants and beneficiaries entitled to benefits but not yet receiving benefits 54

-Active Participants 174
+Active Participants 170

-Total 436
+Total 439

 2. Another such item is the schedule of funding progress as shown below.
 As can be seen in column 3 of the table below, the funded ratio decreased over the first four of the last 10 years but the funded ratio has been increasing each year since June 30, 2013.
-In addition, the UAAL as a percentage of payroll, shown in column 6, has decreased for each of the last five valuations after increasing for valuations 2009 through 2013.
+In addition, the UAAL as a percentage of payroll, shown in column 6, had decreased for five consecutive valuations before increasing this year.